Deterministic Equations for Feedback Control of Open Quantum Systems III: Full counting statistics for jump-based feedback: Jump-based feedback master equation

 \subsection{Interpretation of the jump-based feedback master equation}

-In general, it is not possible to write a closed master equation for either the system's state $\bar{\rho}_t$ or the memory distribution $P_t(k)$, since the feedback dynamically couples the evolution of these two quantities.
-For instance, summing over $k$ on both sides of Eq.~\eqref{eq: jump FB dyn} gives $\partial_t \bar{\rho}_t$ on the left-hand side.
-However, when the Hamiltonian $H(k)$ and/or the jump operators $L_q(k)$ depend on $k$, one can no longer solve for $\bar{\rho}_t$ on the right-hand side, since terms such as $\sum_k [H(k), \varrho_t(k)]$ couple the evolution of $\bar{\rho}_t$ to the memory-resolved states $\varrho_t(k)$.
+In general, it is not possible to write a closed master equation for the system state $\bar{\rho}_t$ under jump-based feedback dynamics.
+For instance, summing over $k$ on both sides of Eq.~\eqref{eq: jump FB dyn} yields $\partial_t \bar{\rho}_t$ on the left-hand side.
+However, when the Hamiltonian $H(k)$ and/or the jump operators $L_q(k)$ depend on $k$, one can no longer obtain a closed equation for $\bar{\rho}_t$ on the right-hand side, since terms such as $\sum_k [H(k), \varrho_t(k)]$ couple the evolution of $\bar{\rho}_t$ to the memory-resolved states $\varrho_t(k)$.

 On the other hand, Eq.~\eqref{eq: jump FB dyn} can be interpreted as a rate equation.
 Using the definition of $V_0$ introduced in Sec.~\ref{sec:form_FCS}, together with $(\mathrm{1}+\delta t\,\mathcal{L}_0)\rho = V_0 \rho V_0^\dagger$, one finds